Joboa/fullstackJS/README.md

 ### fullstackJS
-This is a course I am current studying by The Finnish Houston Inc.
+This is a course I am currently studying by The Finnish Houston Inc.
 It is captioned Full stack open 2021.
 The course material is licensed under Creative Commons BY-NC-SA 3.0 license.
 It consists of 12 parts with exercises under each section.